 Policy Toolkit on The Hague Good Practices on the Nexus between Transnational Organized Crime and Terrorism

-The Netherlands will launch a Policy Toolkit in view of operationalizing the GCTF The Hague Good Practices on the Nexus between Transnational Organized Crime and Terrorism.
-The toolkit will provide local practitioners, policymakers as well as other (governmental) experts, a practical tool for the use and implementation of the good practices to address the challenge of the nexus in various regions.
-The aim is to launch the Toolkit at the Fifteenth GCTF Coordinating Committee.
-The toolkit will be developed in collaboration with UNICRI.
+At the Fifteenth GCTF Coordinating Committee in Malaga in March, 2019, the Netherlands launched a Policy Toolkit with the view of operationalizing the GCTF The Hague Good Practices on the Nexus between Transnational Organized Crime and Terrorism.
+The toolkit provides local practitioners, policymakers as well as other (governmental) experts, a practical tool for the use and implementation of the good practices to address the challenge of the nexus in various regions.
+The toolkit was developed in collaboration with UNICRI.